dilprasad/fitness_passport_nz/README.md

 **Repo and branches**
 Download code from Bitbucket https://github.com/dilprasad/FP-NZ_Mobile-App The default branch name is "master", this is also the main-clean branch.
 Use "develop" branch for developers, all Active/Draft PR's of feature/bugfix/test should be merged to this branch.

 ## Project Structure

 The top-level of the project consists of below parts:
-fpnz-flutter: Flutter version 3.0.5 as of 30th August 2022, can be updagraded as development goes along.
+fpnz-flutter: Flutter version 3.3.1 as of 14th September 2022, can be upgraded as development goes along.
 Android project: supports with kotlin, Android version supports from Android 'O'. iOS project: supports with Swift, iOS version supports from iOS '13'.
-.gitignore: The top-level git ingored file, there are seperated ignore file in Android and iOS project README.md: This file.
+.gitignore: The top-level git ignored file, there are separated ignore file in Android and iOS project README.md: This file.